Romuald Szukiełowicz

-Romuald Szukiełowicz (born 3 September 1943) is a retired Polish football manager.
-From 1994 to 2001 he was a member of the Board of Coaches for the PZPN.
+Romuald Szukiełowicz (born 3 September 1943) is a Polish former professional football manager and player.
+From 1994 to 2001, he was a member of the Board of Coaches for the PZPN.

 Career

 Szukiełowicz started his career at Śląsk Wrocław, and progressed from the youth team into the senior team.
 After his time at Śląsk he joined Odra Wrocław.
-Between 1979 and 1983 he spent his time in Chicago, USA, playing for Lightning Chicago and Ajax Chicago.
+Between 1979 and 1983, he spent his time in Chicago, USA, playing for Lightning Chicago and Ajax Chicago.

-After his playing career Szukiełowicz moved into management, firstly in the US with Lightning Chicago, before moving back to Poland joining Odra Wrocław firstly, then Śląsk Wrocław managing their second team.
+After his playing career, Szukiełowicz moved into management, firstly in the US with Lightning Chicago, before moving back to Poland joining Odra Wrocław firstly, then Śląsk Wrocław, managing their second team.
 After short spells with Piast Iłowa and MKS Oława, he rejoined Śląsk Wrocław, this time managing the first team.
 After three seasons with Śląsk in the Ekstraklasa, Szukiełowicz left to join MKS Oława for the second time, and then Pogoń Szczecin in 1992.

 Szukiełowicz was only with Pogoń for one season.
-After which he with Zawisza Bydgoszcz, before spending seasons with Śląsk Wrocław in 1995–96, Pogoń Szczecin 1996–97, Hutnik Nowa Huta 1997–98.
+In 1994, he moved to Zawisza Bydgoszcz, before taking charge of Lech Poznań the same year.
+He then managed Śląsk Wrocław in 1995–96, Pogoń Szczecin in 1996–97 and Hutnik Kraków in 1997–98.
 After Hutnik, he had a string of jobs where he did not spend longer than a year with the teams.
 In 2000 he was manager of Lechia-Polonia Gdańsk, a team which was created as a merger of Lechia Gdańsk and Polonia Gdańsk.
 Szukiełowicz was the last permanent manager of the team, before it fully disbanded in 2002, with Lechia and Polonia both having to start from the lowest divisions of Polish football after the separation.

-After short spells with KS Polkowice, Odra Opole, Górnik Konin, and Bystrzyca Kąty Wrocławskie, he moved back to the US to manage Polonia New York from 2005–06, and then Zagłębie Sosnowiec for 2007.
+After short spells with Górnik Polkowice, Odra Opole, Aluminium Konin, and Bystrzyca Kąty Wrocławskie, he moved back to the US to manage Polonia New York from 2005–06, and then Zagłębie Sosnowiec for 2007.
 After being in the job for only a few months, Szukiełowicz was then without a role in management until 2011, with Czarni Żagań, who he was with until 2012.